Deanne Bergsma: Operas

 In the later years of her career at Covent Garden Bergsma made appearances in non-singing roles in opera productions.
-Benjamin Britten asked her to create the role of the Polish Mother in what was be his last opera Death in Venice.
+Benjamin Britten asked her to create the role of the Polish Mother in what was to be his last opera Death in Venice.
 This production, directed by Colin Graham, with set designs by John Piper, costumes by Charles Knode and choreography by Frederick Ashton, was premiered at the Maltings in Snape in 1973 and later performed at Covent Garden, at the Fenice Theatre in Venice and at the Theatre de la Monnaie in Brussels.
 At Covent Garden she also appeared in John Schlesinger's production of Offenbach's The Tales of Hoffmann in the non-singing role of Stella.
 In Anthony Besch's production of Mozart's La Clemenza di Tito she made a mime appearance as Titus's inamorata Berenice.

 Film

 Post Retirement

 After retiring in 1975 at Anthony Dowell's invitation she returned to Covent Garden as a guest artist in revivals of Ondine, The Firebird and as the Queen Mother in Dowell's production of Swan Lake.
 She also coached younger dancers in several of her former roles.
 She served for eight years as a member of the Royal Ballet's Board of Governors, which has oversight of the Royal Ballet companies in London and Birmingham and of both the junior and senior Royal Ballet schools.
 Until 2020 she served as a leading external examiner for the Royal Ballet schools.